-Welsh Netball is committed to Clean Sport in netball and fully supports the mission of the World Anti-Doping Agency (WADA) to lead a collaborative worldwide movement for doping-free sport where all athletes can participate in a doping-free sporting environment.
-We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and the International Netball Federation (INF) to ensure that the integrity of netball is protected.
+Welsh Netball is committed to Clean Sport in Netball and fully support the mission of the World Anti-Doping Agency (WADA) to lead a collaborative worldwide movement for doping-free sport where all athletes can participate in a doping-free sporting environment.
+We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and the International Netball Federation (INF) to ensure that the integrity of our sport is protected.

-The Anti-Doping Rules of Welsh Netball are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
-Such rules shall take effect and be construed as the rules of Welsh Netball.
+The anti-doping rules of Welsh Netball are the rules published by UK Anti-Doping (or its successor), as amended from time to time.

 You can find comprehensive information on the consequences of doping on the UKAD website.
 All athletes, coaches and athlete support personnel need to make sure they have sufficient anti-doping knowledge to avoid committing an anti-doping rule violation and receiving a ban from sport.
 For information on individuals serving a ban from sport, visit UKAD’s sanction page on their website.

 Strict Liability is the underlying principle of anti-doping.
 Athletes are solely responsible for any prohibited substance found in their system whether there was an intention to cheat or not.
 It is imperative that every athlete understands their personal responsibility and that they incorporate the principle of Strict Liability into their day to day lives.
 Athletes need to take anti-doping seriously and fully understand the principle of strict liability.
 Strict liability means that you are solely responsible for any banned substance you use, attempt to use, or is found in your system, regardless of how it got there or whether there was any intention to cheat.

 In anti-doping, not knowing is not an excuse!